copernicus-mogley/zkav.club/opportunities/README.md

 ### Volunteer

-[Recording Station](/recording-station/) is the portable setup Zk Av Club brings to events to record conversations and workshops.
+Zk Av Club Recording Station is the portable setup Zk Av Club brings to events to record conversations and workshops.

-Volunteering for the Recording Station is currently invite‑only.
+Volunteering is currently invite‑only.

 [Learn about Recording Station](/recording-station/)